-Kitchen benchtops truly add the finishing touch to a kitchen, so it makes sense to choose one that suits your style, adds functionality and is aesthetically pleasing.
-There is a myriad of choices out there, so listed below is a description of some of the more common benchtop types.
+Kitchen benchtops truly add the finishing touch to a kitchen, so it makes sense to choose a benchtop material that suits your style, adds functionality and is aesthetically pleasing.
+There are a myriad of choices in the marketplace, so below is a description of some of the more common benchtop types.

 Types of Kitchen Benchtops

-• Granite – very durable and scratch and chip resistant.
+Granite is a very durable and scratch and chip resistant.
 You are able to place hot items directly on the benchtop as well as use the benchtop itself for food preparation.
 However, because granite is porous, it will need to be sealed regularly, usually around once a year.

-• Corian – a patented blend of acrylic and natural minerals.
+Corian is a patented blend of acrylic and natural minerals.
 It allows for a seamless finish and is hygienic, non-porous, and resistant to stains.
 It comes in many different colours and is available in matte, semi-gloss and high-gloss finishes.

-• Concrete – Concrete benchtops can be pre-cast in a mould or cast on site.
+Concrete can be pre-cast in a mould or cast on site.
 It is rapidly rising in popularity but it needs to be sealed in order to resist stains and water damage.

-• Tile – while more commonly used as a splashback or as trim, stronger tiles can be used as a benchtop.
+Tile is commonly used as a splashback or as trim, but stronger tiles can be used as a benchtop.
 Tiles may have raised, inset or painted designs and are commonly made from materials such as ceramic, porcelain, glass or natural stone.
 If unglazed tiles are used, they must be sealed.

-• Hardwood – commonly known as a “butcher block”, these benchtops are generally constructed from narrow timber strips bonded together.
-Hardwood benchtops are generally between 1 ¼ and 6 inches thick and are highly favoured by chefs and serious cooks.
+Hardwood are generally constructed from narrow timber strips bonded together.
+Hardwood benchtops, commonly known as a “butcher block”, are generally between 1 ¼ and 6 inches thick and are highly favoured by chefs and serious cooks.

-• Stainless Steel – defining the look of contemporary kitchens, stainless steel is topping the popularity stakes as a benchtop and splashback material.
+Stainless Steel is the defining the look of a contemporary kitchen, and is used commonly in industrial-style kitchens, both as a benchtop and splashback material.
 It is recommended that 304 stainless steel for domestic use and 1.2mm sheets for splashbacks and 1.6mm for benchtops.
 Stainless steel does scratch and should be cleaned with non-abrasive cleaners.